 |1Department of Physical Education and Sport Sciences, Karaj Branch, Islamic Azad University, Karaj, Iran

 2Department of Midwifery, College of Nursing & Midwifery, Karaj Branch, Islamic Azad University, Karaj, Iran

 Keywords : Physical activity, Massage, Stretching, Primary dysmenorrhea

-Objective: To evaluate the efficacy of three exercise programs for reducing symptoms of primary dysmenorrhea among some Iranian school girls.
+Objectives: This study intended to evaluate the effect of 3 exercise programs on reducing symptoms of primary dysmenorrhea among some Iranian school girls.

-Results: The results revealed that performing a regular physical activity significantly reduced objective severity of dysmenorrhea pain (<0.05), Pain Rate Index (PRI ) (<0.
-05), Visual Analog Scale (VAS) (<0.
-05), Present Pain Intensity (PPI) and total pain according to MC Gill’s short form questioner (TP) (<0.
-05) and volume of bleeding (<0.05) in the three groups.
+Results: The results revealed that performing a regular physical activity led to a significant reduction in the severity of dysmenorrhea pain (P < 0.05), Pain Rate Index (PRI ) (P < 0.05), visual analog scale (VAS) (P < 0.05), present pain intensity (PPI) and total pain according to McGill?s short form questionnaire (TP) (P < 0.05), and volume of bleeding (P < 0.05) in the 3 groups.

-Conclusion: The results of this study indicated that lifestyle modifications like some physical activity, decreases the quality and quantity of pain in primary dysmenorrhea such as duration and intensity of pain.
+Conclusion: The results of this study indicated that lifestyle modifications including some physical activities would decrease the quality and quantity of pain in primary dysmenorrhea such as duration and intensity of pain.